Car #52 has made 665 starts with 69 drivers. The number has earned 2 wins, 1 pole, 11 top 5s, 59 top 10s, and 262 DNFs in the NASCAR Cup Series.

 In 1990, Slick lost his life in turn 4 of the ARCA Daytona 200.
 He died of a Basilar skull fracture, the same cause of death of Dale Earnhardt, Kenny Irwin Jr, JD McDuffie, Adam Petty, Neil Bonnett, and many other racing drivers.
 NASCAR and ARCA would not require a head and neck restraint system until after the death of Blasie Alexander in October 2001.

 In 1993 & 1994 Ritchie Petty , son of Maurice Petty and nephew of Richard Petty, would drive the #53 in a total of 4 races in 11 attempts.
 The #53 car was owned by Maurice Petty, not by the racing giant Petty Enterprises that was still active during this time.
-These 4 starts would be the only starts of Ritchie’s career.
+These 4 starts would be the only starts of Ritchie’s career, and he is the last person to drive car #53 in the Cup Series.

 Bob Burdick made only 9 starts in #53 from 1960-1962, but he claims the only win in the number at the 1961 Atlanta 500.